poteat/personal-web/content/about.md

 ![portrait](/img/portrait.png)

-Hey there, I'm Michael Poteat and this is my online portfolio and blog, where I broadcast and archive personal projects I work on, and discuss/post things I find interesting online.
+I'm Michael Poteat and this is my online portfolio and blog, where I archive personal projects I work on, and discuss/post things I find interesting online.

 Working in the Bay Area for Volley Inc for the foreseeable future as one of our first ten engineers.